nbicocchi/learn-java-core/assets/slides/E1 - Java From Functions to Classes.md

 In recent years, microservices architecture has emerged as a popular approach to designing and building complex software systems.
 This architecture style breaks down large, monolithic applications into smaller, independent services that can be developed, deployed, and scaled independently.
 This approach has several benefits, including increased agility, scalability, and fault tolerance, among others.

 ![](images/intro-monolithic-architecture.png)

-_Monolithic Architecture_
+*Monolithic Architecture*

 ![](images/intro-microservice-architecture.png)
-_Microservice Architecture_

-### Wrapping up

-**Pros:**

-* **Cooperative development**
-  * Different people working on different classes
-* **Incremental design and development**
-  * Define new classes by extending the existing ones
-* **Code management**
-  * Bugs on object data are easier to spot (errors mostly occurs in the object handling the data)
-  * Changes on a specific class do not impact other classes (unless external interface is modified)

-**Cons:**

-* **Needs an Object-Oriented way of thinking**
-* **Complex design**
-  * (e.g., Which classes?, How many classes?)
-* **Benefits only occur in large programs**
-  * Programs < 1K lines, spaghetti code is still understandable and fast to write
-  * Programs > 10K lines, spaghetti code is almost inevitable
+*Microservice Architecture*

 # Wisdom Pills
-*"Learning to write clean code is hard work.
+*Learning to write clean code is hard work.
 It requires more than just the knowledge of principles and patterns.
 You must sweat over it.
 You must practice it yourself, and watch yourself fail.
 You must watch others practice it and fail.
 You must see them stumble and retrace their steps.
-You must see them agonize over decisions and see the price they pay for making those decisions the wrong way."*
+You must see them agonize over decisions and see the price they pay for making those decisions the wrong way.*

 Robert C. Martin - Clean Code